-Modeling theory is grounded in the philosophy of science and cognitive and educational research.
-It calls for science courses to empower students to achieve a paradigmatic evolution whereby they transcend their naïve realism (or common sense) and evolve into the realm of science.
-The evolution is student- centered, teacher-mediated.
+Modeling theory is grounded in philosophical and cognitive tenets drawn from the philosophy of science and educational research.
+It calls for science courses to empower students with tools, skills and habits that help them achieve a paradigmatic evolution whereby they transcend their naïve realism (or common sense) and evolve into the realm of science.
+The evolution is student-centered, teacher-mediated.
 It is promoted in a learning environment that is structured enough (by the teacher) to be in line with scientific theory and inquiry, yet flexible enough to account for differences in students' initial knowledge state, and to allow for their self-evaluation and self-regulation.